GEOS-ESM/GEOSgcm_GridComp/GEOSagcm_GridComp/GEOSphysics_GridComp/GEOSsurface_GridComp/Utils/Raster/preproc/issm/README.txt

 *Top-level glacier names are those that exist at the issm directory level.
 In the iceland example above, iceland would appear in domain_name while vatnajokull and snaefellsjokull would not.

-Finally, the script creates a directory named domain_name and copies all ISSM*.bin and ISSM*toolkits files there.
+Finally, the script creates a directory with this domain name and copies all ISSM*.bin and ISSM*toolkits files there.